expectedbehavior/handbook/benefits.md

 We provide life insurance and personal accident insurance (max $50,000 benefit for both).
 Through Insperity, you may purchase (pretax) disability insurance, accident insurance, and additional life insurance.

 # 401k
 We offer 401k plans through Vanguard and will match up to 4% of your salary.
 We match contributions point-for-point up to three points (i.e. you contribute 3% of your salary and we’ll match 3% of your salary) and a half point each for the next two points (i.e. you contribute 5% of your salary and we’ll match 4% of your salary).
-You can update your contribution level [here](https://3.basecamp.com/3093825/buckets/6989955/messages/2318510773).
+You can find instructions for updating your contribution level [here](https://3.basecamp.com/3093825/buckets/6989955/messages/2318510773).

 # Cutting Edge Hardware
 We’re a technology company and should be familiar with the popular and leading-edge software and hardware of today.
 To promote that, we’ll regularly provide you with new cutting-edge hardware so you’re getting the same day-to-day experience of technology a majority of people will be having in the next 1-2 years as the future becomes more evenly distributed.
 Specifically, you’ll get any/all of the following that you’ll actually use: